Winter blues again? You’re not alone. Welcome to Seasonal Affective Disorder (SAD).

 Significant enough to earn a place in the psychological bible DSM-5, SAD is a subtype of a major depressive disorder that tends to crop up during limited sunlight (ie. winter time).

 Dozens of articles have found this is a very real thing.
 The lack of light causes your body to produce less serotonin, the hormone to make us feel happy, alert and energised.
-The miserable weather or the fact half your pals are plastering their Grecian beach pics on your Instagram feed doesn’t help either.
+The miserable weather or the fact that we've just spent three months locked indoors without daylight definitely doesn't help either.
 Regardless of the cause, the tips below will lift your spirits—no holiday required.

 Here are 6 tips for beating Seasonal Affective Disorder this year.

 This is a big one.
 Scientists believe reducing sleep disturbance can improve symptoms of depression, regardless of which came first.
 During sleep, your happiness hormones, serotonin and dopamine, ‘recharge’.
 And that allows them to function the next day.
 Translation?
 You’ll have way more pep in your step.
-If you’re struggling to sleep properly, connecting with a professional (such as myself) is helpful.
-I leave daily sleep tips on my Instagram page, and there are plenty of good sleep guides online.
+If you’re struggling to sleep properly, check out our guide to getting a good night's sleep, or try introducing a sleep routine to your life.

 The amino acid, Tryptophan, is what allows your body to produce the hormone serotonin in the first place.
 It can massively influence your overall level of happiness (there’s quite a bit of science to back this up).
 So how do you boost Tryptophan?
 Foods like fatty fish, eggs, spinach, walnuts, seaweed and the superfood spirulina are all extremely high in tryptophan, so get munching.
 Even better: research has also found tryptophan helps improve the quality of your sleep, so it’s a win-win here.